sebastienroy/measurement_remote_app/README.md

 So that, the user will be easily able to make statistics, mean value, mean deviation and so on, and also make archives of the measurements results.

 # Interface requirements
-- The application shall be able to read measurements events data from a remote tool, using the USB interface.
+- The application shall be able to read measurements events data from a remote tool, using the USB interface as a serial data interface.
 - The application shall be able to read measurement data stream that follows json format with content such as following:
 ```
     {
     "eventType": "shutterOpenTime",
-    "value": 12.345,
+    "value": 1234,
-    "unit": "millisecond"
+    "unit": "microsecond"
     }
  ```
+ - The application shall ignore data from the stream that is not in json format
+ - The application shall ignore data from the stream that contains no relevant or incomplete information
 # Minimum Valuable Product (MVP)
 - The application is able to connect to a remote tool through USB port and read the measurements stream
 - The application is able to gather lists of measurements and display them